 Gestern wurde im Rahmen des Microsoft Event Windows 11 der Öffentlichkeit offiziell vorgestellt.
-Das Nachfolgerbetriebssystem von Windows 10 soll am 20.
+Das Nachfolgerbetriebssystem von Windows 10 wird am 5.
 Oktober 2021 als Stable Build zur Verfügung stehen.
 Ab kommender Woche wird die erste Insider Preview im Dev- und Beta-Chancel verfügbar sein:

 Today, we unveiled Windows 11 to the world, and we know Windows Insiders are super excited to get their hands on it!
 As Panos mentions here, we plan to release the first Insider Preview build for Windows 11 next week.
 However ahead of that release – we wanted to let Insiders know of a few changes we are making to how they will receive Windows 11 Insider Preview builds going forward.